YogeshJain96/yogeshjain96.github.io/content/blog/pgconf-india-2025.md

 - ✅ Monitoring, automated backups & PITR recovery 📊
 - ✅ Scaling, switchovers & failovers for production-ready Postgres 💪

-Huge shoutout to the PGConf India team, EDB, and all sponsors for making this event a grand success!
+Huge shoutout to the <a href="https://pgconf.in/" target="_blank">PGConf India</a> team, EDB, and all sponsors for making this event a grand success!

 Can’t wait for more such learning & collaboration!

-### Some Event Snaps 📸
+### 📸 Some Event Snaps

 {{< slider >}}
-/images/pgconf-india-2025/me.jpeg
-/images/pgconf-india-2025/with-bruce-and-team.jpeg
-/images/pgconf-india-2025/with-tom-and-team.jpeg
-/images/pgconf-india-2025/pgconf-india-group.jpeg
+/images/pgconf-india-2025/me.jpeg|Me @ PGConf India 2025
+/images/pgconf-india-2025/with-bruce-and-team.jpeg|With Bruce and Team /images/pgconf-india-2025/with-tom-and-team.jpeg|With Tom and Team /images/pgconf-india-2025/with-pem-team.jpeg|With PEM Team /images/pgconf-india-2025/with-biganimal-team.jpeg|With BigAnimal Team /images/pgconf-india-2025/pgconf-india-group.jpeg|PGConf India 2025 Group Photo
 {{< /slider >}}

+<a href="https://www.linkedin.com/posts/yogeshjain96_postgresql-edb-pgconfindia-activity-7305279078905896960-3muP" target="_blank">🔗 LinkedIn Post</a>